riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 @IBOutlet weak var winnerLabel: UILabel!
 ```

-- in the `viewDidLoad()` method change the winner label text to the winner string we passed from the game logic view controller
+- in the `viewDidLoad()` method change the winner label text to the winner string we passed from the Game Logic View Controller

 ``` swift
 override func viewDidLoad() {